Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He can go past up to medium-thick walls with his sprint attack.
 He can also be used to setup angled glitch.

-The forward zip of his air special is not impacted by angle, which allows him to do infinite jumping even while angled.
+As a side note, the forward zip of his air special is not impacted by angle, which allows him to be a solid infinite jumper even while angled.

 ### Unique clone power

 Hanzo Hattori can create two clones of himself using C5.
 These clones use the same input and have the same speed as the playable character, although their movement does have a few additional limitations.
 The clones cannot block, double jump, use special moves, turn while attacking or create additional clones with C5.
 They also disappear after you wait around 10-15 seconds, or even sooner if you switch characters or try to get on horse.

-For some reason switching characters while in air, water, slippery collision or climbing a ladder allows you to switch characters without the clones disappearing.
-After this, you are even able to get on horse without the clones vanishing as well.
+However, for some reason switching characters while in air, water, slippery collision or climbing a ladder allows you to switch characters without the clones disappearing.
 The clones will always disappear if you try to switch characters back to Hanzo Hattori from any other character, even if you are in air, water, ladder, etc.

 Besides increasing Hanzo Hattori's immediate combat power, the clones have two other potentially quite powerful utility in speedruns.
 First is that he can separate the clones and move them an arbitrary distance away from himself by running against some thin obstacle that doesn't block the clone next to him.
 It should be possible to snipe officers who spawn with a delay from a great distance away with a far-away clone, which could save navigation time.